AR10 / .308 Upper

-Since the .308 moves faster, it has a better trajectory as well.
-Furthermore, since the bullet is heavier, it isn't affected by wind as much as a 5.56 projectile.
+Since the bullet is heavier, it isn't affected by wind as much as a 5.56 projectile.
 This translates to better ballistics and better accuracy.

-Since the .308 caliber has a better trajectory and travels faster than a 5.56 bullet, it also has a better range.
+Since the .308 caliber has a better trajectory and has almost double the kinetic energy than a 5.56 bullet, it also has a better range.
 This makes a .308 AR ideal for long-distance target shooting.
 In fact, the military also uses some .308 ARs as DMRs in a support role with sniper teams.
 The use of the Knight's Armament SR-25, which is designated as the SASS (Semi-Automatic Sniper System) M110 by the military

 Things to Consider When Choosing AR-10 Uppers

 Unlike AR-15s, which were adopted by the military, and therefore have a standard that all manufacturers follow, the AR-10 wasn't adopted, and therefore, does not have any single military standard.
 This is why different manufacturers made their own modifications to the design, which has led to multiple different styles of .308 ARs.
 However, two of the most popular styles are the Armalite and the DPMS styles.